informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `"page_markdown_pattern"`: _pagepattern_: Render the page by composing a markdown representation only when `page_markdown_pattern` is non-null.
   - Expand _pagepattern_ to obtain a markdown representation of whole page of dat via [Pattern Expansion](#pattern-expansion.
 In the pattern, you have access to a `$page` object that has the following attributes:
       - `values`: An array of values.
 You can access each column value using the `{{{$page.values.<index>.<column>}}}` where `<index>` is the index of array element that you want (starting with zero), and `<column>` is the column name (`{{{$page.values.0.RID}}}`).
-      - `parent`: This variable is applicable in relation with related entities.
+      - `parent`: This variable is available when used for getting table content of related entities.
 Currently the `row_markdown_pattern` in `compact` context is used to provide a brief summary of table data.
 When used in this context, you can access the parent attributes under `$page.parent`.
 The attributes are:
         - `values`: the parent data `{{{$page.parent.values.RID}}}`.
         - `table`: the parent table name `{{{$page.parent.table}}}`.
         - `schema`: the parent schema name `{{{$page.parent.schema}}}`.